This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- In a stockpot, add the oil and sauté the instant curry paste until aromatic.
-Add the chicken broth, water, lemongrass, tofu puffs and bring the soup to a boil.
-Lower the heat to simmer.
-Add the coconut milk and evaporated milk.
+- In a stockpot, add the oil and saute the instant curry paste until aromatic.
+Add the chicken broth, water, and lemongrass, and bring the soup to a boil.
+Lower the heat to a simmer.
+Add the tofu puffs, coconut milk, and evaporated milk.
 Add salt to taste.
-Keep the stock on simmer.
+Keep the stock simmering.

 Video